In order to carry out a Cyprus company strike off / Cyprus Company deregistration, the Cyprus Company:

 4) In case local directors have been appointed by us, it is our firm’s policy that directors should resign prior to the application to the Registrar for the Cyprus Company strike off.
 Designated directors who will be signing the relevant documentation should be appointed by existing shareholders.

-Please contact us for a free personal consultation at [email protected].
+Please contact us for a free personal consultation on [email protected].
 All information will be treated in the strictest confidence.

 Published: April 2016